 For 2024 aluminum assessments, when there were insufficient total hardness or DOC data to input into the calculator used for the 2018 Criteria, total hardness and DOC default values provided by U.S. EPA were used.
 As discussed in U.S. EPA’s Draft Technical Support Document: Implementing the 2018 Recommended Aquatic Life Water Quality Criteria for Aluminum, when site-specific total hardness and DOC data are not available, U.S EPA provided default values for total hardness and DOC based on U.S. EPA’s Level III Ecoregions (Table 3-1: Total Hardness, DOC, and pH Default Values for each Level III Ecoregion).
 The default values have been provided by U.S. EPA to use in the calculator in the following document - Draft Technical Support Document: Recommended Estimates for Missing Water Quality Parameters for Application in EPA’s Biotic Ligand Model (https://archive.epa.gov/epa/sites/production/files/2016-02/documents/draft-tsd-recommended-blm-parameters.pdf).

-Insufficient pH data
+Insufficient pH Data

 Similar to total hardness and DOC, site-specific measurements of pH should be used to assess aluminum data, when available.
 However, there are instances where there are insufficient pH data to apply the 2018 Criteria.
 Currently, and unlike for total hardness and DOC, the U.S. EPA does not provide default values for pH for input into the calculator.
 In the absence of pH data or an established default value, the calculator upon which the 2018 Criteria is based cannot be used in accordance with (de)listing factors 3.1 or 4.1.